beckett-media/collect-infra/README.md

 ## Creating a new environment

+Note - creating a new environment is not a necessary part of setup.
+If you are accessing and existing environment **DO NOT DO THIS**

 ### Create a new AWS Sub Account

 Note: the profile you use must have `organizations:CreateAccount` permissions in the parent account